 "Students at Oregon Elementary School have access to individual and group counseling services by school counselors in the Oregon School District.
 These sessions may be unlimited and confidential unless a family provides written notification requiring family consent for counseling services."
-Notices are sent home for 3 - 6 grade body awareness for family permission.
+There will be notices sent home in regards to a body awareness presentation for students in grades 3-6.